core-wg/resource-directory/draft-ietf-core-resource-directory.md

 :   The expression "a URI-reference is *resolved against* a base URI" is used to describe the process of {{RFC3986}} Section 5.2.
-Noteworthy corner cases are that resolving an absolute URI against any base URI gives the original URI, and that resolving the an empty URI reference gives the base URI.
+Noteworthy corner cases are that resolving an absolute URI against any base URI gives the original URI, and that resolving an empty URI reference gives the base URI.

 Resource Directory
 :   A web entity that stores information about web resources and implements the